Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 P: ...because, according to Axioms 1 and 2, activity has to be created by some thing, some existent thing, so the original cause of the activity that is creation has to be some existent thing?

 S: Yes.
-This is self-evident, which is why humanity has always either tried to understand the original cause philosophically, or, the alternative, has tried to discover it, as in modern science; or has even claimed that it is possible for each person to discover it, that is, experience it - as in the older introspective science - as activity, energy, abstract power, and, in some Christian views, as God.
+This is self-evident.
+That's why humanity has always tried either to understand the original cause philosophically, or - the alternative - has tried to discover it, as in modern science, or, in the older introspective science, even claiming that it is possible for each person to discover it, that is, experience it, as activity, energy, abstract power, and, in some Christian views, as God.

 From these first two axioms follows the next: